MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Remove-NetFirewallHyperVRule.md

 ```

 ## DESCRIPTION

-IMPORTANT NOTE: Running this cmdlet without parameters removes all Windows Hyper-V firewall rules on the target computer.
+**Important**: Running this cmdlet without parameters removes all Windows Hyper-V firewall rules on the target computer.
 Always run this cmdlet with the WhatIf parameter if you are not targeting a specific Windows Hyper-V Firewall rule.

 The **Remove-NetFirewallHyperVRule** cmdlet permanently deletes a Hyper-V firewall rule to be inactive.
 This is different from the Disable-NetFirewallHyperVRule cmdlet, which will only disable the rule.
 A Disabled rule will not actively modify system behavior, but the rule still exists on the computer so it can be re-enabled later.

-This cmdlet gets removes one or more Hyper-V firewall rules with the Name parameter, DisplayName parameter, or rule properties.
+This cmdlet removes one or more Hyper-V firewall rules with the Name parameter, DisplayName parameter, or rule properties.

 ## EXAMPLES